StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 The table below provides a summary of all the span keys that can be provided and are required.
 Further details of each key can be found in the sections below.

 {% hint style="info" %}
 Note that ALL the keys listed as required must be provided when creating a span.
-If any required keys are missing, the component will not appear in StackState.
+If any required keys are missing, the component won't appear in StackState.
 {% endhint %}

 | **Key**                                              |  **Type**  | **Required**  | **Allowed Value** | **Example**                         |